zeropingheroes/lanager/readme.md

 		`*/1 * * * * /path/to/lanager/SteamImportUserStates.sh >> /dev/null 2>&1`

 ## Installation Troubleshooting
-If you are unable to access the install page, run the following commands in a terminal in the `lanager/` directory:
+If the installation steps above are causing issues, run the following commands in a terminal in the `lanager/` directory:

 1. `php artisan dump-autoload`
 2. `php artisan migrate --package="zeropingheroes/lanager-core"`